 Road Cycling

-Three men and two women are heading to the Olympic Games as part of the U.S. road cycling team.
-The two women will have a busy time in Paris, as Chloe Dygert also will compete in track cycling and Taylor Knibb will compete in triathlon.
+Three men and three women are heading to the Olympic Games as part of the U.S. road cycling team.
+All three women will have a busy time in Paris, as Chloe Dygert and Kristen Faulkner will also compete in track cycling and Taylor Knibb will compete in triathlon.

 The last American to win an Olympic medal in road cycling was Kristin Armstrong, who won time trial gold at three consecutive Games from 2008-2016.